The Ultimate List of Mystery Books for 2024

 they wish they were us

 At a prestigious private school in New England, a group of kids known as “The Players” rule the school.
 They get top grades, get into the best schools, and rule the social scene.
-This is one of the books set in high school that makes me glad I never have to go back.
+But when one of the girls in the group is murdered, her best friend Jill begins to investigate who the real murderer is and just how dark their privileged world is.

-December 2022 Read with Jenna Book Pick
+More info: December 2022 Read with Jenna Book Pick

 Richard is one of a select group of six students who have been hand-picked to work under the guidance of a classics teacher named Julian Morrow.
 Richard is narrating the story and he begins by telling about the death of one of the students named Bunny.